-Mutual funds are valued at the daily closing price as reported by the fund.
+Mutual funds, money market funds, and exchange traded funds are valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
 The level 2 and level 3 mutual funds are valued based on a manual method using pricing provided by various sources such as the issuer, investment manager, fund accountant, etc. or default price if a price is not provided.